Siebix1/HydrOptiFrame/README.md

 ## Citation

-If you use HydrOptiFrame or build on this framework, please cite:
+If you use HydrOptiFrame or build on this framework, please cite the [associated publication](https://pubmed.ncbi.nlm.nih.gov/39652471/):

 ```bibtex
 @article{SieberHydrOptiFrame2025,